XKNX/xknx/docs/xknx.md

 # [](#header-2)Dockerised xknx's app

-If you planned to run xknx into a container, you have to setup 'route_back=true'.
+To run xknx from a container, set 'route_back=true' or use host network mode.

 Available env variables are:
 - XKNX_GENERAL_OWN_ADDRESS